What Does NxGen MDx Screen For?

 Since this is an inherited gene change, this information may be helpful to share with family members as it may impact their family planning and their own personal clinical management.

-Sjögren-Larsson syndrome (SLS) in an inherited condition characterized by scaly and dry skin, neurological symptoms, and eye problems.
+Sjögren-Larsson syndrome (SLS) is an inherited condition characterized by scaly and dry skin, neurological symptoms, and eye problems.
 Babies with SLS have red skin at birth, which becomes dry, rough, and scaly with a yellowish or brownish tone later in infancy.
 These changes in the skin are usually found throughout the body, but individuals’ faces are typically not affected.
 These children often experience mild to severe itchiness due to these skin changes.
 SLS also affects individuals’ nervous systems, with most affected individuals having some degree of intellectual disability ranging from mild to severe.
 People with SLS can also have speech difficulties (such as delayed speech or difficulty pronouncing words), seizures, and developmental delay (such as delayed crawling or walking).
 In general, about half of individuals with SLS will need wheelchair assistance.
+People with SLS can also be nearsighted and be particularly sensitive to light.

 Prognosis is variable.
 With appropriate medical care, individuals with SLS can live well into adulthood.
 The quality of life for these individuals can often depend on the severity of their symptoms and the access to symptomatic treatment.